Cannabis-sakene 2008: Cases

 The table below is an overview of the findings associated with the case.
 As of April 2008, not all the cases had been compiled.

 Charges and prosecution

 By March 2008, 80 persons suspected of crimes had been charged in the case for the cultivation of the narcotic plant, and over 40 of them remanded.
 Nine different police districts: (Follo, Gudbrandsdal, Hedmark, Oslo, Romerike, Søndre Buskerud, Vestfold, Vestoppland and Østfold) and Anders were cooperating in the case.

 On 3 April, it became known that the police suspected the owner of a chain of stores, believing that he had ties with the many cannabis farms that had been discovered.
-He was arrested together with four other people, when the police uncovered 500 cannabis plants on a farm he owned in Enebakk in February.
+He was arrested together with four other people, when the police uncovered 500 cannabis plants on a farm he owned in Enebakk Municipality in February.
 Furthermore, his phone number was found in the contacts of several other indicted in connection with the other cannabis findings in other locations, though the suspect denied the charges.